LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- Minor changes related to GUI and open/save dialog.
 --- Macros in 'classicladder_gtk.h', used for compatibility with GTK 2 and GTK 3.
 --- Backport ShowMessageBoxError(), shorthand for displaying error messages.
+--- Update to upstream localization strings where ours where missing.

 global, some changes is quite old, but undocumented:
 --- Function sprintf() has been changed to snprintf().